-- c.
+- e.
 Work to be embodied in the thesis should be reported concisely.
-The normal maximum length is 80,000 words of main text (including footnotes and endnotes). - d.
+The normal maximum length is 80,000 words of main text (including footnotes and endnotes). - f.
 All theses must be written in English; quotations, however, may be given in the language in which they were written.
-In exceptional circumstances a candidate may be granted permission to submit a thesis written in a language other than English where the nature of the research makes this appropriate. - e.
-PhD theses should be submitted in accordance with the information set out in the University's Guidance for the Presentation of Theses.
-Candidates submitting their PhD in alternative format should submit their thesis in accordance with the information set out in the University's Guidance for the Presentation of Theses.
+In exceptional circumstances a candidate may be granted permission to submit a thesis written in a language other than English where the nature of the research makes this appropriate. - g.
+PhD theses should be submitted in accordance with the information set out in the University's Presentation of Theses Policy.
+Candidates submitting their PhD in journal format should submit their thesis in accordance with the information set out in the University's Presentation of Theses policy and Guiding Principles for submitting Journal Format Theses.